 The shadow is the parts of the self that are rejected, disowned, denied and projected onto others.
 According to Carl Jung, the shadow is the repressed ‘‘dark side’’ of our personality (negative traits people resist, such as socially or religiously depreciated emotions and impulses like lust, selfishness, envy, and anger).
 Recognizing and reconciling what is repressed from the consciousness of self and even the collective- society addresses pathology and imbalance that would otherwise intensify and thrive.

 There are many ways to do shadow work but the work must be done on a deep level to address core issues that typically stem from the earliest of life experiences.
 The approach to shadow work is to explore, uncover, decolonize, expand, heal and transform consciousness.
+This work requires the intention and deep commitment to the Self.
 Dr. Angela Beers co-owns a private practice, Crescent Roots Psychology with her husband, Dr. Jason Beers.

-Available for individual and group psychotherapy, psychoeducational lectures, panel discussions, online psychotherapy, consulting and mentorship services pertaining to the blending of psychology and the psychospiritual.
+Available for individual and group psychotherapy, psychoeducational lectures, panel discussions, online psychotherapy, consulting and mentorship services pertaining to the blending of psychology, the psychospiritual and psychedelic integration.
 Mind-Body-Spirit integration.
 Areas of specialty: life transitions, women’s issues, trauma and PTSD, anxiety, depression, spiritual emergence, and psychedelic integration.

 Dr. Beers accepts these insurances only: